Difference Between Leading and Lagging Indicators

 Lagging indicators are economic factors that have behavior to change post changes in the economic scenario.
 Movements in lagging indicators become evident only after the economy has moved in a particular direction and it starts to follow a particular trend.
 A lagging indicator does not help in predicting changes in the economy however it helps in determining the after-effects of the change in the trend of the economy.
 Since these indicators are an outcome of a change in the economy, traders and economists can use the lagging indicators to generate signals.

 Quantitative Investment Strategies which are rule-based securities, function on the basis of the signals that are arrived at with the help of lagging indicators.
-The impact of an economic change and its trend is mimicked by the lagging indicator which trails the movement of the price of the underlying asset.
+The impact of an economic change and its trend is mimicked by the lagging indicator which trails the movement of the price of the underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
+Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
+Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates..

 Leading vs Lagging Indicators Infographics

-- Leading Indicators focuses on the future situation of the economy whereas lagging indicators focuses on the past movements of the economy.
+- Leading indicators focus on the future situation of the economy whereas lagging indicators focus on the past movements of the economy.

 - Leading indicators tend to change before a change in the economy whereas lagging indicators tend to change after a change in the economy.